varunsmurthy/machine-learning/tutorials/1_andrewng_machine_learning/week5/readme.md

 $$\dfrac{\partial}{\partial\Theta\_j}J(\Theta) \approx \dfrac{J(\Theta\_1, \dots, \Theta\_j + \epsilon, \dots, \Theta\_n) - J(\Theta\_1, \dots, \Theta\_j - \epsilon, \dots, \Theta\_n)}{2\epsilon} ....... {\epsilon = 10^{-4}}$$

 * This when computed for $j = 1..n$ gives us the grad_approx vector.
 Once we compute our gradApprox vector, we can check that gradApprox ≈ deltaVector.

+### 2c: Random Initialization

+* Initializing all theta weights to zero does not work with neural networks.
+When we backpropagate, all nodes will update to the same value repeatedly.

+* Hence, we initialize each $\Theta^{(l)}\_{ij}$ to a random value between $[-\epsilon,\epsilon]$.
+This is called symmetry breaking.

+### 2d: Putting it all together

+* First, pick a network architecture; choose the layout of your neural network, including how many hidden units in each layer and how many layers in total you want to have.

+a) Number of input units = dimension of features $x^{(i)}$
+b) Number of output units = number of classes
+c) Number of hidden units per layer = usually more the better (must balance with cost of computation as it increases with more hidden units)
+d) Defaults: 1 hidden layer.
+If you have more than 1 hidden layer, then it is recommended that you have the same number of units in every hidden layer.

+* Training the neural network:

+a) Randomly initialize the weights.
+b) Implement forward propagation to get the activation units of each layer and the output $h\_\Theta (x^{(i)})$.
+c) Implement the cost function
+d) Implement backpropagation to compute partial derivatives.
+e) Use gradient checking to confirm that your backpropagation works.
+Then disable gradient checking.
+f) Use gradient descent or a built-in optimization function to minimize the cost function with the weights in theta.

+* However, keep in mind that $J(\Theta)$ is theoretically not convex and thus we can end up in a local minimum instead.
+This is usually not a concern in practice.